-Punjab, also known by the name “Bread Basket of India”, offers diverse set of investment opportunities in food processing sector.
+Punjab, also known by the name “Food Bowl of India”, offers diverse set of investment opportunities in food processing sector.
 Here is a bird’s-eye view of investments potential for food processing sector here.

 - Punjab, also known as the “Food Bowl of India”, contributes the most wheat and paddy to India’s central pool.